iwasz/cpp-can-isotp/README.md

 - [x] Implement FF parameters : BS and STime
 - [x] verify with the ISO pdf whether everything is implemented, and what has to be implemented.
 - [ ] Redesign API - I (as a user) hate being forced to provide dozens of arguyments upon construction that I don't really care about and do not use them.
 In this particular case my biggest concern is the create function and callbacks that it takes.
-- [x] implement all enums that can be found in the ISO document.
+- [x] Implement all enums that can be found in the ISO document.
-- [x] encapsulate more functionality into CanFrameWrapper.
-Like gettype, get length, getSerialnumber  etc.
+- [x] ~~Encapsulate more functionality into CanFrameWrapper.
+Like gettype, get length, getSerialnumber  etc.~~
-- [ ] Include a note about N_As and NAr timeouts in the README.md.
+- [ ] (?)
+Include a note about N_As and NAr timeouts in the README.md.
 User shall check if sending a single CAN frame took les than 1000ms + 50%.
 He should return false in that case, true otherwise.
-- [ ] address all TODOs in the code.
+- [ ] Address all TODOs in the code.
-- [x] get rid of homeberew list, use etl.
+- [x] Get rid of homeberew list, use etl.
 - [x] Test instantiation and usage with other CanFrame type
-- [ ] Test instantiation and usage with other IsoMessage type
+- [x] Test instantiation and usage with other IsoMessage type
-- [ ] Test flow control.
+- [x] Test flow control.
 - [ ] Communication services (page 3):
   - [x] N_USData.request (address, message)
   - [ ] N_USData.confirm (address, result) <- request (this above an only this) completed successfully or not.